Abraham Nitzan: Research

 Nitzan's field of research is chemical dynamics, which studies the dynamics of chemical processes on the microscopic level.
 In particular, his studies deal with processes involving interactions between light and matter, chemical reactions in condensed phases and chemical processes at interfaces.
 His early research (1970-1980) has focused on energy transfer processes in molecular systems.
 This was followed (1980-1990) a series of works (with Joel Gersten) on surface enhanced optical process that later led to the development of the field of molecular plasmonics, as well as works on activated rate processes and charge transfer in complex molecular environments.
-Later work has focused on electron solvation, transfer and transport in molecular environment and at interfaces, culminated in a series of studies (with Mark Ratner, Michael Galperin, Dvira Segal and others) on molecular electronics.
+Later work focused on electron solvation, transfer and transport in molecular environment and at interfaces, culminating in a series of studies (with Mark Ratner, Michael Galperin, Dvira Segal and others) on molecular electronics.
 By 2012, he has published 350 scientific articles, and his work has been presented in dozens of international conferences.
 He was ranked as one of the hundred top chemists in the world between 2000 and 2010, as ranked by the impact of their scientific research, by Science Watch.

 His research subjects are topics in chemical dynamics, which studies chemical reactions in chemical and physical processes.
 In particular, his studies deal with processes involving interactions between light and matter, chemical reactions in condensed phases and chemical processes at interfaces.
 In the years 1970-1980 his activity was focused on energy transfer processes in molecular systems, and during his stay at MIT, Nitzan conducted research with John Ross which predicted the existence of periodic chemical reactions in photochemical systems away from equilibrium.
 In his work during the 1980s, he was among the founders of the field of molecular plasmonics.
 A series of studies he conducted between 1975 and 1995 brought to the development of theories of chemical processes in complex molecules, and of models for the description of electron transfer in such systems.
 By 2012, 350 scientific articles were published by him, and his work has been presented in dozens of international conferences.

 He was ranked as one of the hundred top chemists in the world between 2000 and 2010 by Science Watch.